Accessible Workplace Technology:

 A job or workplace accommodation is an adjustment to a job or work environment that makes it possible for an individual with a disability to perform their job duties.
 Accommodations may include specialized equipment, adjustments to work schedules or responsibilities, and more.
 Accommodations must also be made available during the job application process and during any apprenticeship/new employee training.

-AIOs connect apprentices and employers to help launch, grow, and maintain apprenticeship programs.
-AIOs are often run by industry associations, chambers of commerce, community and technical colleges, community-based organizations, labor management partnerships, and workforce development boards.
+Apprenticeship intermediaries connect apprentices and employers to help launch, grow, and maintain apprenticeship programs.
+Apprenticeship intermediaries are often run by industry associations, chambers of commerce, community and technical colleges, community-based organizations, labor management partnerships, and workforce development boards.

 Related Technical Instruction (RTI):